AdobeDocs/analytics.pt-BR/help/landing/home.md

 1. Include [case details](https://helpx.adobe.com/experience-cloud/enterprise-email-support-guidelines.html) to open a ticket via email.
 1. Send your case to [customercare@adobe.com](mailto:customercare@adobe.com).

-Not sure if you’re a **support delegate**?
+Not sure if you're a **support delegate**?
 Find out if this [user type applies to you](https://helpx.adobe.com/experience-cloud/supported-users.html) and learn about our [enterprise support terms](https://helpx.adobe.com/support/programs/enterprise-support-terms.html).
  -->